jesperfj/twilio-ivr-studio/README.md

 This repo demonstrates a quick deploy app that uses Twilio Studio to implement an IVR flow.
 It takes advantage of the new beta Studio REST API which allows Studio flows to be read and written as json objects via REST API.
 This allows you to manage changes to flows via a git repo like this.

+### Caveat

+This is a very quick and dirty concept meant to spark ideas of what's possible with the new Studio APIs.
+Edge cases are not handled and nothing has been hardened.

 ## Pre-requisites

 [Sign up for a Twilio account](https://www.twilio.com/try-twilio) if you don't have one.
 Your computer must have [Node.js v10](https://nodejs.org/en/download/) or higher.
 Install Twilio CLI with